 SRU Merit Scholarship

-Requirements: Scholarships are offered to a number of the highest-ranking applicants for admission to SRU.
-Consideration is given to first-time freshmen who have attained at least a 3.5 high school GPA, are ranked in the top 25 percent of their high school class and who have achieved at least a 1150 SAT or 25 ACT score.
+- Requirements: Scholarships are offered to a number of the highest-ranking applicants for admission to SRU.
+Consideration is given to first-time freshmen who have attained at least a 3.5 high school GPA, and who have achieved at least a 1220 SAT or 25 ACT score.
 Students with the highest scores of this group will be selected to receive scholarships.

 Board of Governor’s Scholarship

-Requirements: The Honors Program at SRU provides outstanding opportunities to academically talented and motivated students including travel, smaller classes, participation in honors conferences and independent research.
-Incoming freshmen that have either a 3.8 grade point average or a combined Reading and Math SAT score of 1200 may qualify for the Honors Program at SRU.
+- Requirements: The Honors College at SRU provides outstanding opportunities to academically talented and motivated students including travel, smaller classes, participation in honors conferences and independent research.
+Incoming freshmen that have either a 3.8 grade point average and a combined Reading and Math SAT score of 1290 may qualify for the Honors College at SRU.
 Students participating in the Honors Program are eligible to be considered for a renewable Honors Scholarship.

-Scholarship Application Process: Must apply for admission to SRU.
-Interested students should contact the SRU Honors Program at 724.738.4003, or email@example.com for an application and essay requirements.
+- Scholarship Application Process: Must apply for admission to SRU.
+Interested students should contact the SRU Honors College at 724.738.4003, or email@example.com for an application and essay requirements.